ICSE Class 10th English Language SOLVED Specimen Paper 2023

 (c) Pinto was a dog at the cottage who barked at the unfamiliar sight of a car and strangers when the de Silva family arrived there.

-(d) There was a commotion in the marshy creek when the heavily loaded car bumped over the grassy bank, dodging between the coconut trees raising a cloud of dust in the narrow path with the result that Pinto started barking and all herons, egrets, kingfishers and moorhens flapped into the dense greenery of the pandanus, the casuarina and the bhindi trees for Shelter.
+(d) There was a commotion in the marshy creek when the heavily loaded car over the grassy bank, dodging between the coconut trees raising a cloud of dust in the narrow path with the result that Pinto started barking and all herons, egrets, kingfishers and moorhens flapped into the dense greenery of the pandanus, the casuarina and the bhindi trees for Shelter.

 (e) Hari has a high opinion of Bombay city and apparently has a dream to live there.
 He is flabbergasted by the fact that someone who has a house in Bombay would come to live at the Thul Beach.